 Our MPP program is a two year, full-time graduate professional program and is organized and sequenced in a chronology over five consecutive semesters.
 The way that our MPP program and core courses are structured makes it very difficult to pursue this study on a part-time basis.
 We are very much aware of the demand that exists for the MPP and broader public policy education from the public service.

 No. The MPP program at the Munk School is a stand-alone professional degree.

-If your professor did not receive the email notification to send a letter of support, please advise your referee to email the letter to: email@example.com to the Attention of: Anita K. Srinivasan, MPP 2018 Program Admissions.
+If your professor did not receive the email notification to send a letter of support, please advise your referee to email the letter to: email@example.com to the Attention of: Petra Jory (MPP Program Admissions).

 Addresses to which material should be mailed if the referee prefers to mail a hard copy of the letter is:

 MPP Program Admissions